JieyuWu/ToyotaMod/General-Terms.md

 comma power | CPv1, CPv2 | Use your car's OBD-II port to power your Toyota, Bosch, or FCA Giraffe.
 CPv1 was the initial version, for use w/ Giraffes.
 CPv2 came out later, used with Comma Harness, and has an RJ45 jack. comma prime | | A subscription service from comma.ai offering a [specific list of benefits](https://comma.ai/shop/products/comma-prime-sim-card) comma two devkit | C2, comma two | The latest generation devkit.
 A smartphone running a customized version of Android and a custom case with additional cooling.
 This device runs the openpilot software and has an integrated panda
-EON devkit | EON, EON Gold, EON SE | The previous generation of the comma two devkit fingerprint | FPv1, FPv2 | A list of CAN bus signals unique to a particular vehicle.
+EON devkit | EON, EON Gold, EON SE | The previous generation of the comma two devkit.
+It did not have an integrated panda fingerprint | FPv1, FPv2 | A list of CAN bus signals unique to a particular vehicle.
 Allows OpenPilot to recognize which car it is connected to.
 CAN-based FPv1 is now deprecated; emphasis is now on firmware-based FPv2.
 FrEON | | "Free EON"... an open source variant of the EON case.
 The repository contains files that can be used for 3D printing a case.
 Developed by @Chase#7213 giraffe connector | | An adapter board that lets you read buses that aren't exposed on the main OBD-II connector, with variants for different vehicle makes/models.